 For custody and investment risk (see Principle 16), ZCE has developed the Measures for the Administration of Depository Banks Designated by Zhengzhou Commodity Exchange to manage depository banks and impose explicit and strict requirements for the qualification and management of depository banks.
-Currently, all of the 13 depository banks which provide depository services are reputable state-owned large commercial banks or national joint-stock commercial banks.
+Currently, all of the 15 depository banks which provide depository services are reputable state-owned large commercial banks, national joint- stock commercial banks or state policy banks.
 In addition, margin operates within a segregated environment supervised by the China Futures Market Monitoring Center (CFMMC).